Grant Gustin's 'The Flash' unveils First Post 'Crisis' Synopsis - The Media HQ

-The sudden synopsis for the first episode of Grant Gustin’s The Flash after the Crisis on Infinite Earths crossover event has been unveiled.
+The CW has dropped the official summary of the first episode after the Infinite Earths crisis of the Grant Gustin series The Flash.

-Grant Gustin’s The Flash had a great time in the Crisis on Infinite Earths crossover event.
-From almost dying to a run with Ezra Miller’s version of The Flash, Grant Gustin’s version of the speed star has had a lot to do with Crisis.
-Now the sudden synopsis for the first episode after The Flash’s crisis has been unveiled and it seems that Grant Gustin’s character is not getting any easier.
+Grant Gustin’s The Flash had a great time in the five-part Arrowverse crossover Crisis on Infinite Earths.
+From almost dying to a run with Ezra Miller’s The Flash, Grant Gustin’s Fastest Man Alive has had a lot to do with the crossover event.
+Now the sudden synopsis for the first episode after the Flash crisis is here and it seems that Grant Gustin’s Barry Allen is not getting any easier.

+Directed by Stefan Pleszczynski and written by Sam Chalsen and Lauren Barnett

-The episode entitled Marathon is broadcast on February 4 and promises a life-threatening situation for Iris and a new director for Grant Gustin’s The Flash:
+The episode, entitled ‘Marathon’, was directed by Stefan Pleszczynski from a script written by Sam Chalsen and Lauren Barnett.
+It is broadcast on February 4 and the synopsis promises a life-threatening situation for Iris West and a new direction for Grant Gustin’s The Flash:

 “Marathon” – (8:00 to 9:00 p.m.
 ET) (TV-PG, LV) (HDTV)